-Lynn A. Pringle recieved his undergradutate degree with high honors from the University of Oklahoma, and a Juris Doctorate from the National Law Center at George Washington University.
-Mr. Pringle's practice is concentrated in the areas of Corporate, Banking, Transactions, Bankruptcy and Commercial Law and Civil Litigation.
-Mr. Pringle's banking and corporate practice includes an emphasis on merger and acquisition transactions.
+LYNN A. PRINGLE received his undergraduate degree from the University of Oklahoma, and a Juris Doctorate from the National Law Center at George Washington University.
+Mr. Pringle's practice is concentrated in the areas of Corporate, Financial Institutions, Transactions, Commercial Law, and Civil Litigation.
+Mr. Pringle's banking and corporate practice includes an emphasis on merger and acquisition transactions as well as strategic and succession planning.
 Mr. Pringle is also a principal of Pringle Publications Corporation, provider of PRINGLE® Products for financial institutions.
 Mr. Pringle has taught as an Adjunct Professor of Bankruptcy Law at the Oklahoma City University School of Law and served for many years as a member of the Panel of Arbitrators of the American Arbitration Association.
-He is a member of the Oklahoma Bar Bankruptcy and Reorganization Section (Director, 1983-95 and Chairman 1989-90), American Bar Association, and Oklahoma County Bar Associations.
-Mr. Pringle has contributed to many legal publications, including the Oklahoma Bar Journal, the Oklahoma City University Law Review and the Consumer Finance Law Quarterly and is the principle author of PRINGLE Retail Sales of Nondeposit Investment Products Policy and Audit Procedures and a contributing author to PRINGLE Safety & Soundness Policies and Audit Procedures and PRINGLE TELLER PROMPT®.
-Mr. Pringle is also a frequent lecturer on corporate, banking and bankruptcy issues to both industry and legal groups.
-Mr. Pringle is admitted to practice before the State Courts of Oklahoma, the U.S. Supreme Court; the U.S. Courts of Appeals for the Tenth and Fifth Circuits; and the U.S. District Courts for the Western and Northern Districts of Oklahoma and the Northern District of Texas.
+He is a member of the Oklahoma Bar Association (Bankruptcy and Reorganization Section Director, 1983-95 and Chairman 1989-90) (Financial Institutions Section), and Oklahoma County Bar Associations.
+Mr. Pringle has contributed to many legal publications, including the Oklahoma Bar Journal, the Oklahoma City University Law Review, and the Consumer Finance Law Quarterly and was the principle author of PRINGLE® Retail Sales of Nondeposit Investment Products Policy and Audit Procedures and a contributing author to PRINGLE® Safety & Soundness Policies and Audit Procedures and PRINGLE TELLER PROMPT®.
+Mr. Pringle is also a frequent lecturer on corporate, banking, and ethics issues to both industry and legal groups.
+Mr. Pringle is admitted to practice before the State Courts of Oklahoma, the U.S. Supreme Court, the U.S. Courts of Appeals for the Tenth and Fifth Circuits, and the U.S. District Courts for the Western and Northern Districts of Oklahoma and the Northern District of Texas.

 David Poarch, Special Counsel

-David Poarch, immediate Past President of the Oklahoma Bar Association, obtained his Juris Doctor from the University of Oklahoma, and began his legal career as a federal prosecutor in Oklahoma City.
+DAVID POARCH, Past-President of the Oklahoma Bar Association (2015), obtained his Juris Doctor from the University of Oklahoma and began his legal career as a federal prosecutor in Oklahoma City.
 Upon leaving the U.S. Attorney's Office for the Western District of Oklahoma, Poarch entered private practice where he represented individuals, businesses, and lending institutions in a broad range of civil and criminal matters.
 After joining as general counsel and chief operating officer for a privately held bank services company that was subsequently acquired by a Fortune 500 company, he was appointed Assistant Dean at the University of Oklahoma College of Law where he oversaw all external matters for the College and taught courses in law, professionalism, and trial practice to law students.
-He is an active member of a number of professional organizations and committees, elected to membership in several select professional organizations, has twice served as an elected Governor on the governing board of the Oklahoma Bar Association.
+He is an active member of a number of professional organizations and committees, elected to membership in several select professional organizations, and has twice served as an elected Governor on the governing board of the Oklahoma Bar Association.
 David Poarch is rated AV®Preeminent by Martindale Hubbell, which is the highest peer rating available for both legal ability and ethical integrity.
 He assists the firm actively in litigation and in business and estate planning as well as other matters.